haliltoprak549/sqli-automation/README.md

 # sqli-automation
-Web exploit automation with python.
+SQL injection automation with python.

 Extracts file names out of MySQL database using Blind SQL attacks with binary search.